top of page

 Soil Samples

-We also take soil samples from multiple test pits around your property to determine what sort of treatment your septic system will require, whether it be a mound built up off the ground to ensure that proper filtration and bacteria breakdown occurs, or if your field can be placed at ground level for satisfactory results.
-This ensures that no harmful bacteria make their way into your drinking water, keeping you and your people safe and clean, at all costs.
+We take soil samples from multiple test pits on your property to figure out what your system needs — whether that's a mound built up off the ground for proper filtration, or a field placed at ground level.
+Either way, the goal is the same: no harmful bacteria reaching your drinking water.

 Treatment Chambers